iWorkTech/xapi-wrapper-xamarin/README.md

 Import component in your Android and iOS apps.

 ### For Android
-Brief:
-Using the following code can be used to send a xAPI statement to an LRS
+Brief: Following code can be used to send a xAPI statement to an LRS
 ```
 button.Click += async delegate
 {